Capture of Mahdia (1550): Siege

-The Spanish fleet set sail to Mahdia on 24 June and arrived there four days later.
+The Spanish fleet set sail to Mahdia on 24 June 1550 and arrived there four days later.
 The city was defended by the nephew of Turgut Reis, Hesar, who had spent two months locking cattle and storing rice and beans enough to feed the city for a year, in anticipation of being under siege.
 The landing of the Spanish troops took place under the protection of the galleys' cannons and out of Mahdia's gun reach.
 Within hours the Ottoman infantry and cavalry were driven out of a hill they occupied, and to the next day the city was completely surrounded by trenches dug six hundred meters from the walls.
 Luis Pérez de Vargas, mayor of the castle of La Goulette, who was in command of the Spanish artillery, ordered to install several heavy pieces on the hill occupied the previous day to cover the locations of the 18 lighter pieces that had detached to beat the walls.
 The same day the first assault was launched, but it was repelled because the moat had not been filled.
 Despite advancing the artillery close to the walls and improving the trenches, the besiegers, harassed continuously by sallies of the Ottoman garrison, did not make significant progresses in the following days.

-Ottoman relief
+Ottoman attempt of relief

 Turgut Reis received news of the siege while he was plundering the coast of Valencia.
-After being repelled by the inhabitants of Alzira, Sueca, and other villages, the Ottoman admiral sailed along the Barbary Coast calling for help and money to pay an army to relief Mahdia.
+After being repulsed by the inhabitants of Alzira, Sueca, and other villages, the Ottoman admiral sailed along the Barbary Coast calling for help and money to pay an army to relief Mahdia.
 The Bey of Tunis and the chieftain of Caruan refused to help him, but he managed to assemble a force composed of 3,700 Moors, 800 Turks, and 60 sipahis, which his fleet disembarked near Mahdia under cover of night.
 He also sent a man who swam through the Spanish blockade and entered into Mahdia to inform his nephew Hesar.

-At dawn on 25 July, Turgut Reis's troops, hidden in an olive grove, attacked the Spanish along with Mahdia's garrison, which made an unexpected sallie.
+At dawn on 25 July 1550, Turgut Reis's troops, hidden in an olive grove, attacked the Spanish along with Mahdia's garrison, which made an unexpected sallie.
 They managed to penetrate the trenches and the besieging camp, but the Spanish troops, with artillery support from the galleys, decimated and forced them back into Mahdia's walls.
 Turgut Reis took refuge in his galleys and retired to Djerba.
 Despite the victory, the Christian losses were high.
 Among the dead was the commander of the Spanish artillery, Luis Pérez de Vargas.